Ambita/samhandling_megler_boligbyggelag_docs/README.md

 * andre hensyn (other considerations) - Textual explanation of things one need to consider
 * type (message type)
 * ordreId (order id)
-* forretningsforer (business manager) - Information about the company that handles this object
+* forretningsforer (accountant) - Information about the company that handles this object
   * navn (name) - name of company
   * adresse (address) - address of company
   * epost (email) - email to company
 * klient - Information about the company that is the owner of the realties.
 Required for all callbacktypes except callbacktype "feil"
 * levert (delivered) - timestamp when the response message was created
-* referanse (reference) - a reference to the assignement from the business manager
+* referanse (reference) - a reference to the assignement from the accountant
 * eierform (type of ownership) - can be Andelseier, Seksjonseier or Aksjonær